-This olive oil has a very intense green colour and very fruity aromas of freshly cut grass and artichokes.
-On the palate, it is dense and viscous, with flavours that match the aromas on the nose, a very long finish with a touch of spice.
-A very elegant and harmonious olive oil.
+This olive oil has a very intense green colour and is cloudy at sight as it is non-filtered.
+It has very fruity aromas of freshly cut grass and artichokes.
+On the palate, it is dense and viscous, with flavours matching the aromas, a very long finish and a touch of spice.